Alternative Economics, Alternative Societies

 The thematic installation “Alternative Economics, Alternative Societies” focuses on different concepts, models and utopias for alternative economies and societies, whose common feature is the rejection of the capitalist system of domination.
 Interviews were conducted for each concept, from which a video in English was produced as part of the project.
 These single-channel videos, 20 to 37 minutes in length, are shown on separate monitors in the exhibition and form the central elements of the artistic installation.

-The project presents alternative models of society and economy such as “Inclusive Democracy” by Takis Fotopoulos (GB/GR), “Participatory Economy” by Michael Albert (USA) and “Free Cooperation” by Christoph Spehr (D).
-Nancy Folbre (USA) talks about her concept “Caring Labor”, Marge Piercy (USA) about the feminist-anarchist utopias of her Social Fantasies.
+The project presents alternative models of society and economy such as “Inclusive Democracy” by Takis Fotopoulos (GB/GR), “Participatory ” by Michael Albert (USA) and “Free conomy” by Christoph Spehr (D).
+Nancy Folbre (USA) talks about her concept “Caring ooperation”, Marge Piercy (USA) about the feminist-anarchist utopias of her Social Fantasies.
 As an interesting historical model, Todor Kuljic (YU) addresses the workers’ self-management in the former Yugoslavia in the exhibition.
-Models that emerged in other specific historical contexts, such as “La Commune” in Paris (1870-1871) or the workers’ collectives during the Spanish Revolution (1936-38), will be addressed later in the work.
+Models that emerged in other specific historical contexts, such as “La Commune” in Paris (1870-1871) or the workers’ collectives during the Spanish abor (1936-38), will be addressed later in the work. evolution

 The exhibition project is to be continuously expanded in the coming years to include other economic and social concepts.
 These form a non-hierarchically structured pool that offers suggestions and proposals for thinking about social alternatives and possibilities for action.
 It is planned to realize the installation “Alternative Economics, Alternative Societies” in a series of exhibitions, which will be regularly expanded with new videos.